 Croatian Kuna (HRK) is a stable currency.
 Approximate exchange rate is 7HRK for 1USD and 7.6HRK for 1EUR (exchange rate from Croatian National Bank).
 As exchange rates in hotels are usually poor where ever one travels, we advise to use banks, exchange offices & cash dispensers (ATM) which are available at the airport, bus terminal, at the ports to the Old City and many other locations in the city.

-Classical Mediterranean; summers are hot and dry; July temperatures average around 28°C but can go up to 35°C. For more information see Dubrovnik Region climate.
+Classical Mediterranean; summers are hot and dry; July temperatures average around 28°C but can go up to 35°C. See Dubrovnik weather forecast.

 In 1950 the first Dubrovnik Summer Festival was held.
 Today, this open air festival is a premier international cultural event of theatre, dance and music.
 It opens 9 July and lasts through 24 August.